Quote From LeBron James Is Going Viral

 The franchise has not been to the playoffs since 2018 (the season before James left), so this is their first time being a competitive team without him.

-James is 37-years-old, in his 19th NBA season and on Sunday will be playing in his 18th All-Star game.
+James is 37-years-old, in his 19th NBA season and on Sunday he played in his 18th All-Star game.

 He's won four NBA championships with the Heat (2), Cavs (1) and Lakers (1)